Ivanhoe, Victoria: Facilities

-Upper Heidelberg Road is the suburb's centre and the location of the former Heidelberg Town Hall, now known as The Centre Ivanhoe.
-The town hall is a classic 'art-deco' building on top of a hill, with a green neon clockface on a tower.
+The Centre Ivanhoepart of the former Heidelberg Town Hallis an events venue.
+The Hatch Contemporary Arts Space was managed by Banyule City Council and closed in early 2021.
+The Ivanhoe Reading Circle is Melbourne's longest-running bookclub.

 Transport

 The suburb has two railway stations: Ivanhoe, which is located in the Zone 1 and 2 overlap of the public transport system, and Darebin, wholly within Zone 1, is also located in the suburb.

 Education

 The suburb has two private schools; Ivanhoe Grammar School, established in 1915 and Ivanhoe Girls' Grammar School.
 It is also home to one of Victoria's oldest state schools, Ivanhoe Primary School, established in 1853.
 The Victorian State Government, through the Department of Education, closed Bellfield Primary School at 229 Banksia Street, Ivanhoe and sold the site to Banyule City Council in August 2013.
 The housing development by Stockland was built on the site.